-The higher education system is extremely important, because it is here that the human mind evolves a structural thought process of weighing their moral principles and implementing it.
+The higher education system is extremely important because it is here that the human mind evolves a structural thought process of weighing their moral principles and implementing it.
 School is a controlled environment and whatever is taught in books is applied in college life, where most individuals make decisions based on the environment they are influenced by.

 And it is the experiences they gain here decides their views on society; if they see it as an association for their best interest or they feel oppressed – upon which anger is projected.
-At many times, such anger is projected as what we call anti-social behavior.
+At many times, such anger is projected as what we call anti-social behaviour.
 Sometimes, it also manifests as a need to just keep our mouth shut and carry on, a path chosen by many, due to helplessness.

 The startling fact is that both the oppressor and oppressed exist within the same system, where only the former is highlighted when an issue grabs headline.
-But in midst of all of this; the real issues which led to such are often sidelined making the oppressed feel voiceless.
+But in the midst of all of this; the real issues which led to such are often sidelined making the oppressed feel voiceless.

 Article 14, the ruling principle on the idea of equality; is worn as a robe in the university space.
 From the top, it is always presumed that the system abides by it.
-The application of reservation system in the admission process exists on paper, but opinions remain divided.
+The application of the reservation system in the admission process exists on paper, but opinions remain divided.

-But in reality, the bureaucracy and administration has found further means to beat the system and make the whole reservation process redundant.
-Students from the OBC community in the name of rationalisation are moved from the reserved to unreserved category on arbitrary grounds, resulting in a loss of seats in the unreserved category.
+But in reality, the bureaucracy and administration have found further means to beat the system and make the whole reservation process redundant.
+Students from the OBC community in the name of rationalisation are moved from the reserved to the unreserved category on arbitrary grounds, resulting in a loss of seats in the unreserved category.

-And many times, reserved category seats go vacant which in a system of rolling over in subsequent years, gets jumbled up in the process.
+And many times, reserved category seats go vacant which, in a system of rolling over in subsequent years, gets jumbled up in the process.
 This denies fairness and equality to students towards their right to attain education on their own choices.
 Within the debate on reservation, the real issue gets lost in the mist.

-But in present day India, the concept of equality has transgressed the realm of reservation and is seen as a burgeoning issue amongst gender rights, LGBTQ+ rights, equal pay rights.
+But in present-day India, the concept of equality has transgressed the realm of reservation and is seen as a burgeoning issue amongst gender rights, LGBTQ+ rights, equal pay rights.
 Hostels are known to impose arbitrary curfew rules differentiating between both men and women; in the name of imposing culture by restricting women’s movement.